sathomas2/CarND-MPC-Project/README.md

  <p></p>
 where f is the second-order polynomial fitted to the waypoints.

-The EPSI update is the EPSI plus the change in error caused by the car's motion.
+The EPSI update is the EPSI minus the change in error caused by the car's motion.
  <figure>
   <img src="readme_images/espit1.png"/>
 </figure>